 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 The same month, Loudon shared a photo of herself in the Oval Office with John Solomon, the columnist whose misleading claims about corruption in Ukraine helped shape Trump’s policy that led to his first impeachment.
 According to Bannon, Solomon arranged a White House meeting in which Trump said Sigg’s network, America’s Voice News, sounded too much like Voice of America, the U.S.-funded international broadcaster, inspiring executives to change the name.

 The network debuted in September 2020 as Real America’s Voice, available not just on Dish, according to a news release, but also on Pluto TV, Roku, Amazon Fire, Apple TV and Google Play.
-Solomon and Loudon, who has her own show shot in West Palm Beach, did not respond to requests for comment.
+Neither Solomon nor Loudon, who has her own show on the network, responded to requests for comment.

 Other talent included Eric Greitens, the former Missouri governor who resigned in scandal and is now mounting a Senate bid.
 His show, called “Actionable Intelligence,” was shot in Washington, relying on network staff who worked from a 10th-floor office on K Street, according to current and former employees.